Blackbird identification

 Blackbird history and population trends

-Having declined substantially during the 1970s and through to the mid-1990s, the species has since bounced back and continues to do well.
+Having declined substantially in the UK during the 1970s and through to the mid-1990s, the Blackbird has since bounced back and continues to do well.
 Indeed, its status has moved from amber to green.
 It’s highly likely that the increasing popularity of people putting out high quality bird food such as sunflower hearts in their gardens, is one of the reasons the Blackbird population has improved in recent decades.

 Behaviour traits of Blackbirds